 The integrated control system monitors the system and regulates fan speed to control boiler output.
 This allows the boiler to deliver only the amount of heat energy required and nothing more.

+The control can be set to monitor outdoor temperature through an outdoor sensor to regulate boiler set point.
 The system can be further enhanced by installing an indirect water heater to provide domestic hot water.